britram/rains-prototype/draft-trammell-rains-protocol.md

 A query expresses interest about all the given types of assertion in all the specified contexts; more complex expressions of which types in which contexts must be asked using multiple queries.

-TODO: provide mechanisms for privacy/performance tradeoffs in queries; are infomodel changes required here?
+Preferences for tradeoffs (freshness, bandwidth efficiency, latency, privacy preservation) in servicing a query may be bound to the query using query options.

 ### Context in Queries